Gjøvik Olympic Cavern Hall: Events

 Since the opening, the venue has hosted Gjøvik Hockey, which started in 1993 in the Fourth Division.
 During the 1994 Winter Olympics, Gjøvik Olympic Cavern Hall hosted 16 ice hockey matches between 12 and 26 February, including two quarter-finals and one semi-final.
 The remaining matches were played at the larger Håkons Hall in Lillehammer.
 In March 1995, the operator announced that the ice would remain throughout the year.
 Because of the natural cooling of the mountain, the operator saved 1,000 kilowatts in heating costs by reusing the cooling system to heat the rest of the cavern hall.
 On 4 April 1995, the venue was used to host an international match between Norway and Sweden.

 Originally the 1995 World Short Track Speed Skating Championships was planned to take place at Hamar Olympic Amphitheatre in Hamar, the same venue which hosted short track speed skating at the 1994 Winter Olympics.
 However, because Storhamar was at scheduled time playing play-offs in the Norwegian Ice Hockey Championship, it was in December 1994 decided to move the tournament to Gjøvik.
 The championship opened on Friday 17 March with the 1500 meter races, and was followed by the 500 meter races the following day.
 The remaining events were held on 19 March.
 It is the only time the world championship has been held in Norway.
 There were set six world records during the championship.
 Chae Ji-hoon's time 4:56.29 in the men's 3000 meter and Chun Lee-kyung at 5:02.18 in the women's 3000 meter.
 Kim Yun-mi set the record on the women's 500 meter at 45.33 in an introductory race, while Frederic Blackburn set a world record at 2:19.71 in the semi-final of the 1500 meter.
 Both the relay teams also set world records: Canada with the men's record at 7:09.76 and the China with the women's at 4:26.68.
 The hall was one of seven venues used during the group state of the 1999 World Women's Handball Championship.
-Lillehammer is scheduled to host the 2016 Winter Youth Olympics and Gjøvik is set to host short track speed skating.
+The arena hosted short track speed skating at the 2016 Winter Youth Olympics.